jdbean/subreddit/README.md

 * All icons are SVGs that have been obtained from FontAwesome.
 FontAwesome is the creator of all such Icons and no modifications aside from meta-data (classnames) have been made.
 Use of these assets is permitted under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/legalcode).

 This project was bootstrapped using create-react-app (CRA) and deployment eased thanks to react-gh-pages.

+## Supported Browsers

+As of its initial release SubReddit has been tested and confirmed to work appropriatly in the most recent versions of Chrome and Firefox (Debian Stretch) as well as on the Android version of Chrome and Firefox.

+## Roadmap

+SubReddit is very much at a 1.0 release step.
+High priority features on the project roadmap include:

+1. Implementation of a rigorous test system to ensure code quality and enable TDD.
+1. The ability for users to store favorited post data in browser storage for future visits.
+1. Lazy-loading or load-more button to allow uses access additional top-posts from the subreddit.
+1. A tasteful exit-animation when removing favorited posts in the favorites view.
+1. The ability for users to follow add additional subreddits to follow.

 ## Available Scripts